Emscripten is a complete Open Source compiler toolchain to WebAssembly. Using Emscripten you can:

 Emscripten generates small and fast code!
 Its default output format is WebAssembly , a highly optimizable executable format, that runs almost as fast as native code, while being portable and safe.
 Emscripten does a lot of optimization work for you automatically, by careful integration with LLVM, Binaryen, Closure Compiler, and other tools.

 A high level view of the Emscripten toolchain is given below.
 The main tool is the Emscripten Compiler Frontend (emcc).
-This is a drop-in replacement for a standard compiler like gcc.
+This is a drop-in replacement for a standard compiler like gcc or clang.

 Emscripten support for portable C/C++ code is fairly comprehensive.
-Support for the C standard library, C++ standard library, C++ exceptions, etc. is very good.
-SDL support is sufficient to run quite a lot of code.
+Support for the C standard library, C++ standard library, C++ exceptions, etc. is very good, as is SDL2 and other APIs.
 OpenGL support in Emscripten support is excellent for OpenGL ES 2.0-type code, and acceptable for other types.